Participants in all RSCDS Twin Cities Branch events should also familiarize themselves with our code of conduct.

 - It is customary to dance with many different partners throughout the evening.
 If possible, try to partner at least one person with whom you have never danced before (SCD is all about meeting new people) – and of course, ask them their name and where they are from.

-- At balls and socials, some people make a habit of “pre-booking” partners for dances later in the evening.
+- At balls and socials, some people make a habit of “pre-booking” partners for dances.
 Many people consider it rude to do so for the whole event.

 - Beginners shouldn’t be afraid to ask more experienced dancers to dance.
 Experienced dancers are strongly encouraged to invite beginners to dance, as they are often shy about asking more advanced dancers to partner them.
 If you are an experienced dancer, look around to see if anyone is sitting out while you are dancing, and consider asking that person for the next dance.